gabalafou/airtable-blocks-hackathon/README.md

 That way, you won't have to add the `--remote <name>` option every time you want to run `block run` or `block release`.

+Note: each of the blocks is its own separate environment, so I'm not sure you should try to share any files between the two.

 # Todos